Faiisu/myMarkDown/README.md

-# MyObsidian
+# myMarkDown
-!!: some markdowns have images. images is dones't show in github I recomment download and open in local directory all markdown note about my learning
+### some markdowns have images. images is doesn't show in github I recommend download and open in local directory
+all markdown note about my learning
 - HOW TO USE GIT
 - MongoDB
-- SQL
+- SQL (in progress)